 Mayor of Newham, Sir Robin Wales, said: “This fantastic initiative will not just bring this Grade II listed building back to life but turn it into an innovative vibrant cultural space that can be used and enjoyed by the local community.
 We want to help budding local artists further develop their skills and we want other local residents to be able to enjoy the vast amount of artistic talent we have in Newham.
 The revamped centre will benefit the whole community by hosting a range of other activities including training and employment advice.”

-The centre opened mid-November 2015, revealing affordable artist studios, meeting spaces and the Rabbits Road Institute, a pioneering new art space currently led by OOMK.
+The centre opened mid-November 2015, revealing affordable artist studios, meeting spaces and the Rabbits Road Institute.
 The redevelopment provides support for artistic practices encompassing making, performance, research and group activities.
 It hopes to allow artists and residents of east London to connect with each other in new ways, enabling a radical new sharing of knowledge, skills and resources and the furthering of cultural engagement.

 The rationale for the reimagined library is inspired by research led by Beale and Feneck on The Free Library Movement of the mid-Victorian period that developed alongside several other workers’ education movements, striving for the improvement of universal municipal education services.
 The Old Manor Park Library brings the ethos of the Movement into the 21st century, asking what creative practice requires today and what it will continue to need over the next decade.
 The project also asks what it is that artists can bring to a neighbourhood through self-education, skill sharing and the reimagining of a municipal heritage building.